keithalewis/papers/um.md

 	Market instruments can be bought or sold at a price and ownership entails cash flows.
 Shares of instruments can be traded based on available information that accrue to positions.
-The mark-to-market value and amounts invovled with trading correspond to price and cash flows.
+The mark-to-market value and amounts involved with trading correspond to price and cash flows.
 The Unified Model demonstrates the connection between dynamic trading and how to value, hedge, and manage the risk of a derivative security.